What should I expect from my first visit with a Naturopathic Doctor (ND)?

 How will a Naturopathic Doctor treat my condition?

 Our NDs do not treat conditions, they treat people.
 For example, say you suffer from chronic headaches.
-Rather than prescribing a pain reliever, our doctor will work with you to determine the root cause of the headaches, whether it is dehydration, low blood sugar, muscular tension, stress, chemical sensitivities or even meningitis.
+Rather than prescribing a pain reliever, our doctor will work with you to determine the root cause of the headaches, whether it is dehydration, low blood sugar, muscular tension, stress, or chemical sensitivities.

 What conditions can naturopathic medicine treat?